Megscammell/METOD-Algorithm/docs/source/Outputs of the METOD algorithm/index.rst

      - Number of duplicate minimizers :math:`x_j^{(K_j)}` (see :eq:`sd3` for more details).
    * - :bash:`starting_points`
      - list
-     - Starting points used by the METOD algorithm.
+     - Starting points used by the METOD Algorithm.